nephila/django-html5-appcache/docs/source/concepts.rst

 **************

-``django-html5-appcache`` leverages django ``cache``, ``test`` and ``signals`` frameworks to explore project pages and assets and generate an appcache manifest file.
+``django-html5-appcache`` leverages django ``cache``, ``test`` and ``signals`` frameworks to browse project urls and assets and generate an appcache manifest file.

 Manifest file generation